speedyfriend433/mdcX/README.md

 - @34306 : thanks for the basic knowledge explanations!

+- @Mattycbtw : thanks for the additional util paths!

 - @sH1222J : thanks for the readme.md correction report!

 ## License